KTgreenham/TRiP/README.md

 3. run estimateAll which will generate a .csv file for each <subdir> in input.
 This csv files contains a single column of the vertical motion over time.

-4. run modelFit passing in as input a single .csv file (../input/<subdir>/<fn.csv>).
+4. run modelFitAll passing in as input all .csv files ('../output/*.csv').
 This will create a .txt and .png file with the results of model fitting (the frequency of the estimated motion).

 #####3.
 RUNNING TRiP ON SAMPLE DATA